Dermatology Book

 Definition (MEDLINEPLUS)

-Pemphigus is an autoimmune disorder in which your antibodies attack healthy cells in your skin and mouth, causing blisters and sores.
-No one knows what causes this attack.
+Pemphigus is an autoimmune disorder.
+If you have it, your immune system attacks healthy cells in your skin and mouth, causing blisters and sores.
+No one knows the cause.
 Pemphigus does not spread from person to person.
 It does not appear to be inherited.
-But some people’s genes put them more at risk for pemphigus.
+But some people's genes put them more at risk for pemphigus.

 Pemphigoid is also an autoimmune skin disease.
 It leads to deep blisters that do not break easily.
-Pemphigoid is most common in older adults and may be fatal.
+Pemphigoid is most common in older adults and may be fatal for older, sick patients.

-The treatment of pemphigus and pemphigoid is the same: one or more medicines.
+Doctors diagnose pemphigus with a physical exam, a biopsy, and blood tests.
+The treatment of pemphigus and pemphigoid is the same: one or more medicines to control symptoms.
 These may include

 • Steroids, which reduce inflammation